bernhardHartleb/Install-VM-Debian/README.md

  - Choose a mirror of the Debian archive: Country in which you are now.
  - Proxy: leave blank.
 Press Enter.
  - Configuring popularity-contest: make your own decision.
  - Software selection: Select MATE by pressing space bar.
-Unselect “Debian desktop environment”.
+Unselect “Debian desktop environment”!
  - Wait until full system is installed.
  - Install the GRUB boot loader on a hard disk: Yes, on /dev/sda (ata-VBOX...)
  - Finish the installation: Continue.